 ❌ No equivalence of conformity assessment meaning UK businesses will need to meet both UK and EU standards and regulations when placing goods on both markets.

 ❌ UK businesses that supply services in the EU will no longer have automatic access to EU markets and will need to comply with the host rules in each EU member state

 ❌ No mutual recognition of professional qualifications agreed in the deal

-The UK government is introducing new border controls on imports coming into Great Britain from the EU in three stages up until the summer of 2021.
+The UK government is introducing new border controls on imports coming into Great Britain from the EU in stages.

 The stages are as follows:

 The UK Global Tariff sets out the new post-Brexit tariff regime which is scheduled to come into effect from the 1st January 2021.
 It will replace the EU’s Common External tariff and will apply to imported goods from countries which trade with the UK on WTO terms.

 Northern Ireland remains a part of the UK customs territory but will continue to apply EU customs rules and procedures at its ports to avoid the need for customs checks at the Irish border.

 This has resulted in a range of new processes and checks that businesses need to be aware of when moving goods between Great Britain and Northern Ireland.